 You might have mastered the art and science of gardening, but you cannot proceed with having a beautiful backyard culinary garden without some serious planning.
 Think of herbs that you use the most or the kind of storing practice that’s more your speed before you go shopping for seeds.
 Especially for those who have done container gardening before, growing herbs has seen to be a cakewalk in comparison.
 The good thing is that most herbs are easy to grow if a sunny spot can be found, along with well-drained soil.
-However, keep in mind that these requirements vary as per the choice of the herb.
+However, keep in mind that these requirements vary as per the choice of herb.
 Here are five essential herbs that you can grow in your backyard garden that are quite crowd-pleasing.

 This is the most common herb among the culinary herbs, thanks to the ‘aromatic flavor’ it contains and is used in the commonest of dishes.
-Basil is literally the ‘King of Herbs’, as the word is derived from the Greek word ‘basileus’, which means ‘kingly’.
-Many variants are widely available, and few popular ones to take note of are ‘Genovese’, ‘Dolce Fresca’ and ‘Spicy Globe’.
+Basil is the ‘King of Herbs’, as the word is derived from the Greek word ‘basileus’, which means ‘kingly’.
+Many variants are widely available, and a few popular ones to take note of are ‘Genovese’, ‘Dolce Fresca’, and ‘Spicy Globe.
 Remember that you should not rush basil into your backyard garden, as there are certain temperature conditions to take into consideration.
 Warm weather is of utmost importance for its sustenance.
 Quite economical that it is, basil can prove to be fruitful in more than just one way for the average household.

 There are two types of parsley- flat-leaved and curly.
 Both can be used in kitchens, but many prefer the Italian flat-leaved variety owing to its color and also the taste that blends nicely with salads and pasta.
-It’s fairly easy to grow and plantation requires minimal shade and sunny ambiance.
+It’s fairly easy to grow and the plantation requires minimal shade and a sunny ambiance.
 Also, regular miniaturization is vital, particularly when you are growing it in containers.
-Parsley is not just a garnish, but a kitchen staple, so the more you grow it at your backyard, the more you can save on your weekly grocery shopping.
+Parsley is not just a garnish, but a kitchen staple, so the more you grow it in your backyard, the more you can save on your weekly grocery shopping.

-In winter regions, rosemary grows once a year and you need to dig up the herb, bring it indoors ahead of and in preparation of the frosty autumn.
+In winter regions, rosemary grows once a year and you need to dig up the herb and bring it indoors ahead of and in preparation for the frosty autumn.
 Despite being slow in growth, the craze for rosemary has never really died down, owing to its number of uses.
-However, if you are not ready to wait for the seeds to grow (it’s really a slow-growing herb), you can look for alternatives such as healthy transplants in your local nursery during late spring.
+However, if you are not ready to wait for the seeds to grow (it’s a slow-growing herb), you can look for alternatives such as healthy transplants in your local nursery during late spring.
 Fresh rosemary exudes a lovely smell and flavor, which is why the herb can often be found in focaccia, roasted veggies, roasted chicken, and much more.

 More in LifeStyle